top of page

 The noun 'profanity' originates from the Latin word 'profanitas,' which is derived from 'profanus,' combining 'pro,' meaning 'before' or 'outside of,' and 'fanum,' meaning 'temple' or 'holy place.'
 In its original Latin context, 'profanitas' referred to anything that was not sacred or was outside the realm of the sacred, particularly things or actions that were considered unholy or disrespectful within the context of religious beliefs.
 Over time, 'profanity' came to be associated with language or behavior that is vulgar, obscene, or disrespectful, often in a secular context.
 This transformation reflects how something originally considered outside the bounds of the sacred or holy eventually evolved to describe actions or expressions that transgress societal norms of decency and respect.

-Quiz: Find the meaning of the noun profanity:
+Find the correct meaning of the noun profanity:

 Try Again!